 "We are very grateful to be located within the Treaty 7 territory, traditional lands and home of the Bearspaw, Chiniki and Good Stoney Nation, the Kainai, Piikani, Siksika Nations, the Tsuut'ina Nation, and Region 3 Métis People.
 We are honoured to live, work and play in their territory and commit to the work of reconciliation."

 2.0 APPROVAL OF AGENDA

-2.1 Agenda for the February 16th, 2023, Regular Council Meeting
+2.1 Approval of Agenda for the November 25th, 2023 Regular Meeting